Semitoric Families on Pentagon Spaces: Introduction

-Theorem~\ref{thm:new} gives new explicit examples of semitoric systems.
-The index sets in the statement are chosen for convenience.
-In fact, one may take any three distinct index sets $I,J,K$ of size $2$ such that $I$ is disjoint from both $J,K$ and consider the families $(\ell_I,t\ell_J^2+(1-t)\ell_K^2)$ on pentagon spaces whose side lengths satisfy similar constraints to those in Theorem~\ref{thm:new}.
-Moreover, different choices of side lengths $r_1,\ldots,r_5$ that satisfy the assumptions of Theorem~\ref{thm:new} give different symplectic forms on pentagon spaces of the same diffeotype, so these families will be useful in understanding how the change of symplectic form affects the transition time and other invariants of these semitoric systems.
-Additionally, our construction can be easily generalized to polygon spaces of higher dimensions to study integrable systems where some components of the functions give a moment map of a Hamiltonian torus action.
+\begin{remark} Theorem~\ref{thm:main} gives new explicit examples of semitoric systems.
+In this remark, we explain possible generalizations of our constructions and how it is related to other works. \begin{enumerate} \item The index sets in the statement are chosen for convenience.
+In fact, one may take any three distinct index sets $I,J,K$ of size $2$ such that $I$ is disjoint from both $J,K$ and consider the families $(\ell_I,t\ell_J^2+(1-t)\ell_K^2)$ on pentagon spaces whose side lengths satisfy constraints similar to those in Theorem~\ref{thm:main}. \item Different choices of side lengths $r_1,\ldots,r_5$ that satisfy the same set of inequalities give different symplectic forms on pentagon spaces of the same diffeotype, so these families will be useful in understanding how the change of symplectic form affects the transition time and other invariants of these semitoric systems. \item Our construction can be generalized to $n$-polygon spaces $\mathcal{P}(r_1,\ldots,r_n)$ with $n >5$ to study higher-dimensional integrable systems where some components of the functions give a moment map of a Hamiltonian torus action. \item The semitoric polygon invariant is one of the invariants of a semitoric system, analogous to the Delzant polytopes in the classification of symplectic toric manifolds.
+For the definition, we refer the reader to~\cite{VN2007} and~\cite[Section 4]{PeVN2009}.
+By \cite[Lemma 3.14]{LFP24}, a representative of the semitoric polygon (when the focus-focus point is present) of these families can be obtained by adding a marked point and a cut line to the semitoric polygon of the system $(J,H_1)$.
+We display these images in Figure~\ref{fig:semitoric-polygons}. \item We can obtain additional semitoric polygons shown in Figure~\ref{fig:remark} from the same family $F_t$ by changing the inequalities between the parameters $r_1,\dots,r_5$.
+But since the proof for the additional cases is essentially the same, we only list the three cases (P),(Q), and (P+Q) for simplicity.
+In fact, the other cases shown in Figure~\ref{fig:remark} also follow from \cite[Theorem 1.7]{LFP24} as these polygons are obtained by performing a toric type blowup. \item By \cite{HK97}, pentagon spaces are generically symplectic toric four-manifolds, and there are in total five diffeotypes $\C\P^2,(S^2 \times S^2) \# k\overline{\C\P^2}$, $k=0,1,2,3$.
+Le Floch and Palmer proved that $\C\P^2$ does not admit a semitoric transition family (see~\cite[Proposition 5.2]{LFP-fam2} and the discussion there).
+Le Floch and Pelayo studied the semitoric transition family given by the coupled angular momenta system on $S^2 \times S^2$ in detail (see~\cite{LFP}).
+Our results provide new explicit families for diffeotypes $(S^2 \times S^2) \# k\overline{\C\P^2}$, $k=1,2,3$. \end{enumerate} \end{remark}